spurs v notts forest match reports

 13.02.1971 A good first half performance saw Spurs through this FA Cup Fifth Round FA Cup tie against Nottingham Forest in their 250th FA Cup match.

 Just 45 seconds into the game, Martin Chivers' long throw found Martin Peters, who hit a shot from three yards out that went wide.
-It was in the seventh minute that Chivers put Spurs into the lead when he reacted first to the Jim Barron's parry from Alan Gilzean's shot and hit the ball into the net.
+With the wind blowing towards the Park Lane end, neither team was able to get the ball down and play their normal game, but in the seventh minute Chivers put Spurs into the lead when he reacted first to the Jim Barron's parry from Alan Gilzean's shot and hit the ball into the net.

 It was a Chivers long throw that created the second goal as Gilzean came across the front of the defender and back-headed into the net with 41 minutes gone.